liu-if-else/liu-if-else.github.io/_posts/2020-11-17-stencil-buffer's-uses-in-unity3d.md

 ## Explanation

-This shader is similar to the example shader of "Red/Green/Blue" on the <a href="https://docs.unity3d.com/Manual/SL-Stencil.html">Unity website</a>.
+This shader is similar to the example shader "Red/Green/Blue" from the <a href="https://docs.unity3d.com/Manual/SL-Stencil.html">Unity website</a>.
 Both shaders rely on the stencil buffer to differenciate the cross areas of the geometries.

 Each pass has its own stencil struct.
 In the first pass all fragments succeed the test and add one to their stencil values.
-In this pass all overlapped areas are marked.
+Because of the nature of the render queue of multiple objects, in this pass all overlapped fragments are marked.
 Their stencil values are equal to the number of the overlapped geometries.
-The next three passes render these areas.
+The next three passes render these areas accordingly.

 ## Screenshots from rendering